Russell Dozier - Obituary

 Salisbury - Russell Elzo Dozier, 57, of Salisbury, died September 30, 2020 at Tidal Health Peninsula Regional in Salisbury.
 Born September 12, 1963 in Baltimore he was the son of the late Donald Ray Dozier and Frances Inman Dozier.

-He worked for many years at S&W Body Shop as an auto mechanic.
+He worked for many years at S&W Body Shop as an auto mechanic and enjoyed fishing.
+He loved his family, especially his grandchildren.

 A walk through viewing will be held on Tuesday, October 6, 2020 from 6:00PM to 8:00PM at the Zeller Funeral Home in Salisbury.

-Funeral services will be held on Wednesday, October 7, 2020 at 1:00PM at Emmanuel Wesleyan Church where the family will receive friends one hour prior to the service at the church.
+Funeral services will be held on Wednesday, October 7, 2020 at 2:00PM at Emmanuel Wesleyan Church where the family will receive friends one hour prior to the service at the church.
+Pastor Eddie Johnson will officiate.
 Interment will follow in Parsons Cemetery.

 Masks and social distancing will be required at both the funeral home and church.